Chalta/Zeitgeist/README.md

   *  When this is complete, let's clean up the temporary files: `sudo apt-get clean`

 6. Install new software.
 (See [below](https://github.com/Chalta/Zeitgeist/blob/master/README.md#software-details) for descriptions of each package)
-  * `sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter chromium xdotool tightvncserver watchdog`
+  * `sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter ~~chromium~~ xdotool tightvncserver watchdog`
+  * (the package name for chromium has changed. it will be updated here shortly).

 7. Configure sleep settings.
   *  `sudo nano /etc/lightdm/lightdm.conf`